Chris Duncan (fighter): Background

 Duncan was born in Alloa, Scotland, United Kingdom on May 10, 1993.
 He was nicknamed “Podgy” as a kid, due to him being overweight.
 However after watching MMA on TV when he was young, he was then motivated to change his physical shape.
 Before becoming a full time fighter Duncan attended agricultural college and worked as a shepherd in the Scottish Highlands.

 His mother died when he was preparing for his first amateur fight; specifically, on the day of the weigh-ins for the fight.
 Despite that, Duncan still fought.
 Her death had a major impact on his path in MMA, he has cited it as a motivation for starting his career.

-“I started this journey with my mom in mind.
-What many people don’t know is that my first amateur fight was on the day after my mom passed away—she died during the weigh-ins, but I still fought the next day.
+“I started this journey with my mum in mind.
+What many people don’t know is that my first amateur fight was on the day after my mum passed away—she died during the weigh-ins, but I still fought the next day.
 I’m built for this; nothing will stop me.
-People often pull out for lesser reasons, but my mom’s passing on the day of my first MMA fight weigh-ins didn’t deter me.”
+People often pull out for lesser reasons, but my mum’s passing on the day of my first MMA fight weigh-ins didn’t deter me.”

 Mixed martial arts career

 Early career

 Duncan began his MMA career in 2014 April of 2014, he compiled an amateur record of 10-1.
-Duncan then turned pro in 2018 and won his first 7 fights, 6 coming by way of knockout and one via submission, during this period he also won the Ultimate Fight League lightweight championship.
+Duncan then turned pro in 2018 and won his first 7 fights, 6 coming by way of knockout and one via submission.
+During this period he also won the Ultimate Fight League lightweight championship.

-Dana White’s contender series
+Dana White’s Contender Series

-On October 21, 2021 Duncan fought Viacheslav Borshchev on Dana Whites contender series.
+On October 12, 2021 Duncan fought Viacheslav Borshchev on Dana White's Contender Series.
 He lost via KO in the second round.

-Following a victory on the regional scene on February 5, 2022.
-Duncan then got another shot on Dana Whites contender series on August 2, 2022.
-He faced Jonathan Carlos and won via unanimous decision.
+Following a victory on the regional scene, Duncan then got another shot on Dana White's Contender Series on August 2, 2022.
+He faced Charlie Campbell and won via KO in the first round.
 His performance won him a UFC contract.